-These pictures represent a 7 month cut from July ’17 to January ’18.
+These pictures represent 12 months from July ’17 to July ’18.

-I started at 167.7 lb and ended at 132 lb.
+I started at 167.7 lb and ended at 132 lb after 7 months.
 I believe I was in the 25% or more category for body fat when I first started.

 I cut for 7 months and lost 35 lb.
-I have not bulked yet, but I am pretty sure I gained some muscle during my cut.
-I have not reverse dieted yet since I just finished my cut.
-I am a bit worried I’ll get fat again when I begin eating more food!
+I am pretty sure I gained some muscle during my cut.
+I reverse dieted into a bulk for 2 months, then followed that with another 3 month cut.

 When I started doing heavy compound lifting, I saw my strength skyrocket for about 2 months and it continued to increase for another month into my cut.